Solar wind test of the de Broglie-Proca's massive photon with Cluster multi-spacecraft data: Conclusions

-We have reported a novel test for estimating the upper limit of the dBP massive photon by using Cluster multi-spacecraft measurements in the solar wind.
-We have found $m_\gamma < 2 \cdot 10^{-53}$ kg, in agreement with previous solar wind estimates, but our test being based on fewer assumptions than previous results.
-First, we have directly assessed $\nabla \times \vec{B}/\mu_0 $ from four-point magnetic field measurements; this was not possible before.
-Second, our test does not assume that the interplanetary magnetic field is a Parker's spiral.
-Third, is the only measurement performed so far in the solar wind that takes into account in detail the effect of experimental errors.
-Finally, though the de Broglie's prediction on the upper limit of the photon mass is confirmed \cite{db22}, the domain between the laboratory findings ($m_\gamma < 10^{-50}$ kg) and the solar wind results ($m_\gamma < 10^{-54}$ kg) is still subjected to assumptions and conjectures, though fewer now, and not to clear-cutting outcomes from experiments.
-Our experiment is limited by the resolution of the velocity differences of ions and electrons.
+We have reported three new estimates for the upper limit of the dBP photon mass by using Cluster multi-spacecraft measurements in the solar wind.
+We have found larger values than previous estimates, our test being based on fewer assumptions.
+First, we directly assess ${\vec {\nabla}} \times \vec{B}/\mu_0 $ from four-point magnetic field measurements; this was before impossible with a single spacecraft.
+Second, for two estimates we do not assume that the interplanetary magnetic field is a Parker spiral, though we have chosen events compatible to the Parker spiral for comparison with earlier findings \cite{ry97,ry07}.
+For the third estimate, we assume the Parker model, and yet we get a larger upper limit than in \cite{ry97,ry07}.
+Third, it is the only solar wind test that takes into account in detail the experimental errors.
+The domain between our findings ($m_\gamma < 10^{-49}$ kg) and the results from {\it ad hoc} model in the solar wind ($m_\gamma < 10^{-52}, 10^{-54}$ kg) is still subjected to assumptions and conjectures, though fewer now, and not to clear-cutting outcomes from experiments.
+Our experiment is limited by the resolution of the velocity difference between ions and electrons.

-Valuable comments and inputs have been received from J.A.
-Helay\"el Neto (Centro Brasileiro de Pesquisas Fisicas, Rio de Janeiro), S. E. Perez Bergliaffa (Universidade do Estado do Rio de Janeiro), A. Vaivads (Institutet f\"or Rymdfysik, Uppsala), E. Adelberger (University of Washington, Seattle), J.-P. Lebreton and J.-L. Pin\c{c}on (LPC2E), A. Chasapis and P. Robert (LPP).
-We thank the Cluster Active Archive for providing the data.